M3nozzi/Focus/README.md

 - [ ] Follow contents
 - [ ] Community interactions
 - [ ] Rules in this community
-- [ ]  Upload videos by the user or from anothers api
+- [ ]  Upload videos by the user or from another api

 ## Built With
 This project use: